-‘Bold And The Beautiful’ Spoilers For Wednesday, May 23: Katie Pressures Wyatt, Brooke & Ridge Face Off
+‘Bold And The Beautiful’ Spoilers For Wednesday, May 23: Katie Pressures Wyatt, Brooke And Ridge Face Off

 — Bold & The Beautiful (@BandB_CBS) May 21, 2018

 Bill gave Wyatt his Ferrari keys, a painting, and promised that everything will be his should he stay loyal to him.
 Wyatt was furious that his dad thought that he could be bought, but was astonished when Katie (Heather Tom) agreed with his dad.
-She believes that her niece Hope (Annika Noelle) is a better choice for Liam.
+She believes that her niece, Hope (Annika Noelle), is a better choice for Liam.
 She pointed out that Steffy cheated and nothing that Wyatt says to Liam will change that fact.
-However, Bold and the Beautiful spoilers for Wednesday, May 23 point out that Wyatt still wants to reveal the truth so that Liam can make this life decision knowing all the facts.
+However, Bold and the Beautiful spoilers for Wednesday, May 23, point out that Wyatt still wants to reveal the truth so that Liam can make this life decision knowing all the facts.

 TODAY: Tension builds between Ridge and Brooke as they each take a stand for their own daughter. #BoldandBeautiful pic.twitter.com/480CNUZApk